A-Knee09/CyberSec-notes/Day-03 Basic Linux Commands/README.md

 ### 1. `cd` command

 - The cd command in Linux stands for "change directory."
-It is used to navigate between directories in the file system from the command line.
-- Basically means going from one folder to another
+It is used to navigate between directories in the file system from the command line.Basically means going from one folder to another
 - ```
   cd [directory name]
   ```